 In terms of integration, there is a simple API but also plenty of custom potential using webhooks, which can be used to create almost any integration; for example, a trigger on enrolments or course completions could be sent to your HR system.
 There are also a number of ready to go third-party integrations with MailChimp and Hubspot.

 A possible downside to EasyLMS is that the pricing for more attractive features seems to be directed toward larger organizations with bigger budgets.
 For example, custom certification and API integrations are only available on higher price plans.
-However, as a small business, this does support the option for your LMS to grow with you as your size and revenue increase.
+However, as a small organization, this does support the option for your LMS software to grow with you as your size and revenue increase.

 $55.00/month for small/medium business plan